Plumsail/forms-docs/SharePoint/how-to/form-versions.rst

-How to restore the previous version of SharePoint form designed with Plumsail Forms
+How to restore previous version of SharePoint form designed with Plumsail Forms
 ======================================================================================

 .. contents:: Contents: